kevgo/kevgo/README.md

 - [Atalanta](https://github.com/kevgo/atalanta) helps work with a large variety of code bases by listing and executing development tasks defined in various places (like `package.json`, `Makefile`, `Rakefile`, etc) in a uniform way.
-- [Tikibase](https://github.com/kevgo/tikibase) is a database-free knowledge
-  base, built with extreme longetivity in mind.
+- [Tikibase](https://github.com/kevgo/tikibase) is a knowledge base built with extreme longetivity in mind.
+Tikibase will be useful for the rest of your life!
 - [has](https://github.com/kevgo/has) allows querying a large variety of properties from codebases and Git repositories, like whether files, branches, commits, Make targets, or Node.js dependencies exist.
 - [VSCode Markdown IDE](https://github.com/kevgo/vscode-markdown-ide) provides
   IDE-grade editing of Markdown files in VSCode.

 I also open-sourced a number of language-specific libraries.
-Here is an
-overview:

 ### Node.js